 ACID are the four properties a database should obey in order to maintain its integrity.
 ACID transactions guarantee that a database will be in a consistent state after running a group of operations.

-Before we further explore ACID properties, it is important that we know about transactions.
+Now we further explore ACID properties; it is important that we know about transactions.

 Transaction